tud-mit-plone/TUDChat/docs/architecture.md

 check_timestamp      | int    | Timestamp used to check for inactive users

 The shared "chat_users" dictionary contains the following information for each user:
-*  date: Timestamp needed to check for inactive users (will be update by many user actions)
+*  date: Timestamp needed to check for inactive users (will be updated by many user actions)
-*  last_message_sent: Timestamp of last sent message (needed to enforce configured delay between two messages)
+*  last_message_sent: Timestamp of the last sent message (needed to enforce configured delay between two messages)
 *  is_admin: True if the user is a moderator otherwise False

-The dictionaries "kicked_chat_users", "warned_chat_users" and "banned_chat_users" store user names associated with messages.
+The dictionaries "kicked_chat_users", "warned_chat_users" and "banned_chat_users" store user names associated with the messages.
 In case of kicked and banned users the message is optional.

 #### Ajax method 'getActions'
-To stay informed on the current state and new messages, the ajax method 'getActions' is used.
+To stay informed about the current state and new messages, the ajax method 'getActions' is used.
 This method is called periodically by the client.
 The time interval can be configured via the chat object.
 The function can be roughly divided into two phases.
 First some pre-checks have to be done:
 *  Check if user is banned
 *  Check if user is registered